biocorecrg/master_of_pores/README.md

 git clone https://github.com/biocorecrg/master_of_pores.git
 ```

-Or you directly launched in this way:
+Or directly launched in this way:

 ```bash
 nextflow run biocorecrg/master_of_pores -with-singularity
 ```